robguttman/sudoku/README.md

 This code is the result of that exercise.
 It ended up taking me the return flight to finish the bulk of it.
 I modeled the problem as a constraint satisfaction problem - which is actually how I solved the first one manually.
 This involves interleaving constraint propagation and search with backtracking.

-After completing my solution I researched other approaches and it turns out that mine closely matched [Peter Norvig's](http://norvig.com/sudoku.html) including variable ordering - a performance optimization technique for constraint satisfaction problems.
+After completing my solution I researched other approaches and it turns out that mine closely matched [Peter Norvig's](http://norvig.com/sudoku.html) including variable ordering using a minimum remaining values heuristic.
 However, Norvig's solution had some additional optimizations which I then adopted, particularly pre-computing peers.

 to run
 ------